« links for 2008-04-02 | Main | links for 2008-04-03 »

 OK, so maybe lumping Countrywide with Lowermybills is a little harsh, but I guess I have a grudge due to their dubious links to the housing crisis (for more on that see these two articles from the WSJ Countrywide Seeks to Block Abuse Inquiry and The True Worth of Countrywide).
 So what's the link?
-Oh the similar language Countrywide is using in their "Key IntereCountrywidest Rates Drop Again*" ad.
+Oh the similar language Countrywide is using in their "Key Interest Rates Drop Again*" ad.
 I found this ad on the homepage of Yahoo today which probably alone cost them like $300K.

 Yes it reminds me of a Lowermybills ad that made me write the post titled Not Online Do Lowermybills Ads Suck, They Have Horrible Timing.
-You click on the Countrywide ad and it of course takes you to the landing page with the same messaging, but this time you can read what the asterisk points you to " * As announced on March 18, 2008 by the Federal Reserve Board, FOMC meeting minutes, decrease of 0.75% to the Federal Funds Rate."
+You click on the Countrywide ad and it of course takes you to the landing page with the same messaging, but this time you can read what the asterisk points you to "

 Ok, well let's just say that it is a little bit of a bait and switch on the interest rates drop again language because the ad is speaking about home loans/mortgages.
 It leads the viewer to believe that mortgage rates drop again when it really is the Federal Funds Rate.
 Seems a little bit shaky to me and my old compliance and legal officers at Harrisdirect would never let that through especially with that big asterisk there.